vectordotdev/vector/README.md

 * **One tool** - Deploys as an [agent][docs.roles.agent] or [service][docs.roles.service].
 One tool gets your data from A to B.

-Vector is **deployed over 100,000 times per day**, and is trusted by Fortune 500 comapanies and forward thinking engineering teams.
+Vector is **deployed over 100,000 times per day**, and is trusted by Fortune 500 companies and engineering teams trying to tame observability pipelines.

 <!--